David Eby on Expanding Access to healthCare in British Columbia

 By Chief Editor

-VANCOUVER, British Columbia — In this episode of My Vaccine Podcast, host Aaron Sahota sits down with BC Premier David Eby for a candid conversation about the realities of modernizing healthcare in British Columbia and what it will take to improve access for patients across the province.
+VANCOUVER, British Columbia — In this episode of My Vaccine Podcast, host Aaron Sihota sits down with BC Premier David Eby for a candid conversation about the realities of modernizing healthcare in British Columbia and what it will take to improve access, efficiency as well as quality of care for patients across the province.

 As healthcare systems continue to face pressure from workforce shortages, rising demand, and changing patient expectations, the conversation focuses on a central question: what does practical system reform actually look like on the ground?
 Rather than speaking only in broad policy terms, this discussion explores how care delivery may need to evolve to better reflect the needs of patients and the realities facing frontline providers.